aloysiogl/backup_utils/README.md

 ## What can I currently do?
 - Add drives, but they do not update each other
 - Add folders, but they do not update each other
+- Add master when adding folders
+- Updates the files on both when current adding drive and folder operations are performed

 ## Comparison tool
 - [ ] 1st just compare if the files are the same